bdspringer/Project-1/README.md

 Question 2: What is the average price of an AirBNB in relation to neighborhoods in D.C.?

-Question 3: Which neighborhood should an investor look at to establish a new AirBnB?
+Question 3: What are the trends of AirBnB availability of a calendar year?